Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 - Communicate boundaries: Set expectations with team about response times

-Productivity experts suggest shutting down email for 50 minutes per hour to maintain focus, opening it for only 10 minutes to handle what's arrived.
-This rhythm saves an estimated 3-5 hours weekly by reducing interruption recovery time.
+Productivity experts suggest shutting down email for 50 minutes per hour to maintain focus, opening it for only 10 minutes to handle what has arrived.
+This rhythm saves an estimated 3-5 hours weekly by eliminating the recovery time Mark documents.

 - Review the last 30 days: Search your inbox for emails with "unsubscribe" in the body